 - For the populace in general, to have a different attitude and more openness towards the evangelical message, so that the light of the gospel can shine into their often very hopeless lives.

 - For the general situation in North Macedonia, that political turmoil finally finishes and the country gets some political peace, in order to move forward out of economic stagnation, and that the church finds a way to actively support positive changes in their country.

 - GIVE – Give here (http://www.om.org/en/give) to help support the work of OM in North Macedonia.

 - GO - See the job opportunities listed at http://www.om.org/en/opportunities .
 Contact us at firstname.lastname@example.org

 - Official language: Macedonian ( also Albanian in some areas)

-- State of economy: Macedonia is less developed and has a smaller economy than most of the other former Yugoslav states.
+- State of economy: North Macedonia is less developed and has a smaller economy than most of the other former Yugoslav states.
 It is still in transition to a market economy but corruption and a weak legal system hinder successful development.

 - Religious make-up: Orthodoxy 64.7%; Islam 33.3%; evangelical Christians 0.1%; other Christians 0.2%

 - State of the church: Churches are small (about 30-40 members), and considered by the majority of the population as a sect.
 There are no Christian television programmes, newspapers, colleges and there is only one theological school that just opened in 2016.
 The number of Christian books is small (maybe about 100 titles written or translated into Macedonian).